Tagischeap/TableTopSimulator/README.md

 # TableTopSimulator
 This exist for the purpos of dumping TableTopSimulator projects to.

-Main thing being a custom table.
+Biggest so far being the Tray Handler.